bobfoster/peggen/README.md

 	  public Node next;
 	  ...
 	}

-Quelle horreur!
-No getters and setters!
-And is just the first heresy.

 * `name` is the name of the rule that matched and produced this node. name fields are always set with String literals.
 If you remember